jboss-developer/jboss-portal-quickstarts/jsf2-rf4-hello-world-portlet/README.md

 Access the deployed Portlet
 ---------------------------

-To ensure that the example portlet has been deployed successfully do the following:
+To ensure that the example portlet has been deployed successfully, do the following:
 * Point your web browser at the base URL of your portal (URL of a default local GateIn Portal installation is [http://127.0.0.1:8080/portal/classic](http://127.0.0.1:8080/portal/classic)).
 * Sign in as root or other user with manager:/platform/administrators permissions.